 He also teaches several courses at USF: (1) Research Methods (Ph.D./DBA seminar), (2) Statistical Data Mining, and (3) Design Thinking and Innovations.

 In addition, he was a current Senior Editor of the Journal of the Association of Information Systems for two years and served on the editorial board of MIS Quarterly (the #1 journal in information systems) for four years.

 Other interesting facts about him:

 Dr. B is originally from Kolkata (Calcutta), a bustling metropolis of 15 million people in eastern India, but he has lived in the USA for 25+ years.
-He is an avid global traveler, and has lived in or traveled to 80+ countries on six continents (the shaded countries on the world map below), including such places as the Serengeti, Galapagos Islands, Russia, Alaska, and New Zealand (click here for some of his travel photos).
-More information about Dr. B can be obtained by clicking the links at the top of this page.
+He is an avid global traveler, and has lived in or traveled to 80+ countries on six continents (the shaded countries on the world map below), including such places as the Serengeti, Galapagos Islands, Russia, Alaska, and New Zealand.
+You can see some of his travel photos by clicking on the "Photos" link at the top of this page.